-5 Tips for Starting an Optometry Practice
+8 Tips for Starting an Optometry Practice

-In comparison, if you choose to start a practice in a quieter suburban community, your clients will be limited to people who live in your area.
+In comparison, if you start a practice in a quieter suburban community, your clients will be limited to people who live in your area.
 Catering to a niche community is optimal for new practices that don’t have the budget to open a massive clinic.
 However, your patient volume will be confined to the number of people who frequent that neighborhood.

 Therefore, when looking for a location, you should assess the population in that area.
 Given your vision for your optometry practice, you should open a practice in a place that fits your market and would help you realize your goals.
 If you don’t have the means to extend a big clinic in the city, you can start with a small space and upgrade once you grow your practice.